OSeMOSYS/osemosys_global/docs/getting-started.md

     | `TransmissionCapacityXXXX.jpg` | Transmission capacity plot for last year of model |
     | `TransmissionFlowXXXX.jpg` | Transmission flow plot for last year of model |

-3. View sytem level capacity and generation results.
+3. View system level capacity and generation results.

     :::{caution}
     These results are used to showcase the capabilities of OSeMOSYS Global.
 The